CHAPTER XXXVII. Of Old Men and Children

 Although human nature is of itself drawn to feel pity for these two times of life, namely, old age and infancy, yet the authority of the Rule should also provide for them.
 Let their weakness be always taken into account, and the strictness of the Rule respecting food be by no means kept in their regard; but let a kind consideration be shewn for them, and let them eat before the regular hours.

-At Silverstream Priory the youngest brother is in his early–twenties and the eldest in his mid–sixties.
+At Silverstream Priory the youngest brother is in his twenties and the eldest half–way through his sixties.
 In Saint Benedict’s day there would have been children in the monastery: little boys like Saint Placid, entrusted to the monks and offered to God.
 There would have been youths also, like the adolescent Saint Maurus, the holy Patriarch’s trusted disciple.
 And there would have been elders, men in their declining years; fifty years would have been considered a good old age.

-The human heart is naturally moved to pity at the sight a child’s weakness or an elder’s frailty.
+The human heart is naturally moved to pity at the sight of a child’s weakness or an elder’s frailty.
 Nonetheless, Saint Benedict, knowing the vagaries of human sentiments, provides for children and elders with the authority of the Rule.
 The first principle Saint Benedict sets forth is this: “Let their weakness be always taken into account”.
+Consideretur semper in eis imbecillitas.
 Consideration for weakness runs through the entire Rule; it is, in fact, characteristic of Benedictine life.
 In our day, when legalised abortion and euthanasia threaten human life both at the beginning and the end of its course, the dignity that Saint Benedict confers on children and old men is particularly significant.
+As the Psalm says, “Let the old with the younger, praise the name of the Lord”.
+Senes cum junioribus, laudent nomen Domini (Psalm 148:12).

 Although the military motif is present in the Holy Rule, notably in the Prologue, where Saint Benedict speaks of “taking up the strong and bright weapons of obedience, in order to fight for the Lord Christ, our true king”, the paradigm of Benedictine life is the family, not the militia.
 In a military body all are expected to march to the same pace; one who is unfit for the goal is eliminated.
 All is in function of the operation.
 In the Benedictine monastery, there are allowances for weaknesses.
 The man who cannot keep up the pace is not excluded.
 He is treated with pia consideratio, kind and devoted consideration.